-To go with our Cinco De Mayo week of celebrating and learning that this holiday is beyond sombreros and donkeys, my kids will end their fun with a piÃ±ata.
-As a Mexican, I feel very strongly about making sure my kids, realize in the midst of the fun celebrations, the real significance of Cinco de Mayo.
+To go with our Cinco De Mayo week of celebrating and learning that this holiday goes way beyond sombreros and donkeys, my kids will end their fun with a piñata.
+As a Mexican, I feel very strongly about making sure my kids learn the real significance of Cinco de Mayo, in the midst of the fun celebrations.

-This piÃ±ata is easy to make and lots of fun.
-And if you’re having a party you can even make lots of these in various sizes to hang around, it’s colorful and festive.
-Or let the kids each make their own piÃ±atas to break at the end of the party.
+This piñata is so much fun to make!
+If you’re having a party, you can even create many piñatas in various sizes to hang around.
+Or, let the kids each make their own piñatas to break at the end of the party!

-How To Make A Paper Plate PiÃ±ata
+How To Make A Paper Plate Piñata

 1. Using your tissue paper, make some fringe.
 The best to do it is fold it over a few times and then cut up and down.

-4. Let the glue dry and then stuff it with candy.
+4. Let the glue dry, and then stuff it with candy.

-5. Finish by stapling it completely and then running some string through the top middle.
+5. Finish by stapling it completely, and then running some string through the top middle.